gordon-cs/gordon-360-api/README.md

 ##### GET

-`api/myschedule` Get all myschedule objects of the currently logged in user.
+`api/myschedule` Get all custom events of the currently logged in user.

-`api/myschedule/:username` Get all myschedule objects of a user with username `username` as a parameter.
+`api/myschedule/:username` Get all custom events of a user with username `username` as a parameter.

-`api/myschedule/event/:eventId` Get a specific myschedule object of the currently logged in user with `eventId` as a parameter
+`api/myschedule/event/:eventId` Get a specific custom event of the currently logged in user with `eventId` as a parameter

 ##### PUT

-`api/myschedule/` Update a myschedule object of the currently logged in user.
+`api/myschedule/` Update a custom event of the currently logged in user.

 ##### POST

-`api/myschedule/`  Create a myschedule object of the currently logged in user.
+`api/myschedule/`  Create a custom event of the currently logged in user.

 ##### DELETE

-`api/myschedule/:eventID`  Delete a myschedule object of the currently logged in user.
+`api/myschedule/:eventID`  Delete a custom event of the currently logged in user.

 ### Schedule Control